www.cpcalive.com

 The CpcAlive commands from BASIC interpreter must be preceded by the vertical bar " | "

-|CpuFast maximum speed - [F12]
+|CpuFast set maximum speed - [F12]

-|CpuSlow speed of the Cpc computer - [F11]
+|CpuSlow set speed of the Cpc computer - [F11]

-|CpuSlow,speed change speed for |CpuSlow (0<speed<&FFFF)
+|CpuSlow,speed modify CpuSlow speed (0<speed<&FFFF)

-|Sleep put the emulator on sleeping mode - [AltGr][S]
+|Sleep put the emulator in sleeping mode - [AltGr][S]

 |Sleep,"message" set sleeping mode with message

-|Exit leave the emulator - [Ctrl][Alt][End]
+|Exit leave the emulator - [Ctrl][Alt][End] or [Alt][X]

 |Exit,"message" leave the emulator with message